-Automated tests implementation has always been an interesting topic for many store owners and managers.
+The implementation of automated tests has always been an interesting topic for many store owners and managers.
 We receive many questions every day like: should we invest money for tests in addition to development?
 How will it help an online business?
 Which tests are better and why?
-Therefore, we want to shed some light on which types of tests are the most popular and useful and highlight key reasons of test importance.
+Therefore, we aim to shed some light on the most popular and useful types of tests and highlight the key reasons for their importance.

-Depending on the requirements and project particularities we recommend to investigate the following types of automated tests for Magento 2 website:
+Depending on the requirements and project particularities, we recommend investigating the following types of automated tests for Magento 2 websites:

-Functional tests – literally emulate user behavior.
+- Functional Tests – These tests literally emulate user behavior.
 Based on the car analogy, it’s like testing different functions of the car by pressing different buttons, tumblers, switchers (like a real user does).
-So, functional tests usually involve graphical user interface or API endpoints in case of API testing.
+So, functional tests usually involve graphical user interface or API endpoints in case of Magento 2 API testing.

 Of course, if a developer creates tests whilst developing a solution himself, in the end, total work requires more time investment.
 But the huge benefit here is that if we consider the long-term perspective, automated tests provide a possibility to spend less time on overall website code maintenance in future, and in that way, additionally protect the website from new issues.
 Whenever a new feature is introduced on the website, we can quickly run tests and check if all functionality works as expected, which is, in a way, harder to do with manual testing.